agalue/opennms-drift-aws/README.md

 * Combine all UI technologies into the same servers: OpenNMS UI, Kibana, Kafka Manager, etc.

-* Provide a sample Curator implementation (on the ES master servers).
+* Provide a sample Curator implementation (on the ES master servers), to remove old indices, and maybe compress the data segments on disk, for those indices that won't have more updates.

+* Use Redis as the resource cache implementation, so the OpenNMS UI servers can benefit from it and eliminate the need of calling Cassandra to build the resource list.